Palexpo: Events

 Palexpo hosts a variety of convention and sporting events, including the 2014 Davis Cup semifinals between Switzerland and Italy.
+It is scheduled to host the final weekend of the 2028 European Men's Handball Championship in which Switzerland will act as co-host alongside Portugal and Spain.

+Until 2024, the Geneva International Motor Show was held annually at Palexpo.
 In 2001, the European Automotive Hall of Fame opened and inducted its first class of 13 members.
 Permanent plaques of honor will be emplaced at Palexpo.
 This is a European analog to the Automotive Hall of Fame which is now located in Dearborn, Michigan, and which has been in operation since 1936.

-In 2019, it will host the third edition of the Laver Cup.
+In 2019, it hosted the third edition of the Laver Cup.

 Depeche Mode performed at the convention centre on November 10, 2009, during their Tour of the Universe.

-It would host the final weekend of the 2028 European Men's Handball Championship in which Switzerland will co-host.
+In 2022, the FIRST Global Challenge was held in Geneva, Switzerland with the main venue and arena being Palexpo.
+It saw people from more than 190 countries in attendance and featured guests such as Dean Kamen, founder of the FIRST Robotics Competition, as well as musician Will.i.am.